Rihanna Is A Fierce Fashion Force With Her Masculine And Feminine Style

 “We are so proud to support the Rihanna project,” Maria Grazia Chiuri told WWD.
 “If you want to change the culture around the world, there is no other way but to invest in education.”

-Moreover, earlier this month, Rihanna debuted her Fall 2017 Fenty for Puma collection at the Bibliotheque National de France during Paris Fashion Week.
+And, earlier this month, Rihanna debuted her Fall 2017 Fenty for Puma collection at the Bibliotheque National de France during Paris Fashion Week.
 According to The Hollywood Reporter, the line was “detention-themed.”
 It was very RiRi-esque with its showing of bright Fenty hoodies, varsity jackets, puffer coats, and oversized sweaters.

 Rihanna’s third show for the label is inspired by all the high school cliques.
 No one was left out in this collection.
 The models trudged down the runway as the music blasted in the background.
 The male and female models wore plaid skirts, oversized sweater dresses, velour track suits, crop tops, and baseball tees.
 Some were emblazoned with Rihanna’s lucky number 13 or 1988, her birth year.